diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ## Step 4.
 Salsa Scaffolding

 Salsa scaffolding uses Hi-C data to scaffold the hybrid assembly from Bionano.
-Take a look at the HiC input data: It will be located under the "genomic_data" folder with the name of the HiC provider who generated it, such as `phase`, `arima` or `dovetail`.
+Take a look at the HiC input data: It will be located under the `genomic_data` folder with the name of the HiC provider who generated it, such as `phase`, `arima` or `dovetail`.

 ```
 fArcCen1
 └── genomic_data